davidphuong/breakout-clone/README.md

 This project was a way for me to learn the basics of game programming.

 ## Game Features
+* Use a keyboard or a PS3 controller to play the game.

 ## Installation
 Firstly, you need to have `make`, `g++` and the `SFML 2.1` headers and libraries installed.
-Then clone the game from github and then make and run the game.
+Then clone the game from GitHub and then make and run the game.

 ```bash
 $ git clone https://github.com/davidphuong/breakout-clone.git